Enhanced Transparency Framework

-The Enhanced Transparency Framework (ETF) for action and support is a central component to the design, credibility and operation of the Paris Agreement.
-The framework specifies how parties to the agreement must report on progress in climate change mitigation, adaptation measures and support provided or received.
-It also provides for international procedures for the review and evaluation of those reports.
+The Enhanced Transparency Framework (ETF) specifies how parties to the Paris Agreement, which includes almost every country in the world, report on their progress in limiting and adapting to climate change.
+Thus it is a central component of the design, credibility and operation of the Agreement.

+The reports also include support provided or received, and the framework specifies international procedures for the review and evaluation of the reports.
+With the creation of the Transparency Framework, a uniform reporting system was created that requires all Parties to disclose essential climate policy information.

 Background

 The adoption of the Paris Agreement marked a turning point in international climate policy, one which had previously been initiated at the Climate Change Conference in Copenhagen in 2009.
-The Agreement, which is binding under international law and global in scope, not only sets ambitious global goals, such as limiting the rise in the Earth's average temperature to well below 2 °C compared to pre-industrial levels, but also introduces a new climate policy paradigm that gives states considerable leeway in setting their climate change goals – Parties’ individual goals are not negotiated at international level but are instead set by the Parties themselves.
+The Agreement, which is binding under international law and global in scope, not only sets ambitious global goals, such as limiting the rise in the Earth's average temperature to well below 2 °C compared to pre-industrial levels, but also introduced a new climate policy paradigm that gives states considerable leeway in setting their climate change goals – Parties’ individual goals are not negotiated at international level but are instead set by the Parties themselves.
 Also, compliance with those goals is not binding.
 To ensure that the targets and goals they have set are implemented nonetheless, an innovative architecture comprising international review and transparency mechanisms has been integrated into the Agreement.
 The Transparency Framework is an essential element of that architecture.